Admission Criteria

 • Join and actively participate in the Finance Society.

-• Attend at least one spring NetTrek.
+• Attend at least one NetTrek.

 • Complete an on-campus internship.